awsdocs/aws-go-developer-guide/doc_source/setting-up.rst

     import "github.com/aws/aws-sdk-go/service/s3"

-For more information about the packages provided by the AWS SDK for Go, see the list of :sdk-go-api-deep:`packages <service.html>` in the |sdk-go-api|.
+For more information about the packages provided by the |sdk-go|, see the list of :sdk-go-api-deep:`packages <service.html>` in the |sdk-go-api|.